Scaul1/20time-log-due-every-saturday-night-Scaul1/README.md

 #### **Week 7 (Nov 27 - Dec 1)**
 * _Objective:_ There are two more videos that I would like to make to enhance my ankle prevention and recovery.
 I would also like to try once again to figure out how to make hyperlinks and further investigate coding my calendars instead of using pre-made templates.
+* _Completed:_ I completed the additional write up on ankle injuries and have created an outline that includes what I want to include in  my videos.
+I did not have time to work on hyperlinks this week, however, I did continue to learn about my workflow to create my own calendars.

+#### **Week 7 (Nov 4 - Dec 8)**
+* _Objective:_ This week I would like to use my workflow to actually start coding a calendar outline.
+* _Completed:_ Using atom (an index.html and a .js file), I have started creating my calendar outline.
+Once I have got one calendar I can simply copy the code to make various ones and edit each individual calendar to create injury-specific recovery times.
+I also went back and read some of the html articles on Khan Academy to try and refresh my memory and understand how to incorporate hyperlinks.

+#### **Week 7 (Nov 11 - Dec 15)**
+* _Objective:_ This week I would like to complete my contacts and references pages so that I can provide readers with more information on myself, where I got some of my facts, and where they can go to get more information.
+I would also like to investigate completing a survey with players that I know to gather feedback on my webpage after it's completed.
+Finally I would like to put some more work into creating hyperlinks now that I have a better understanding of html.